Pauline Clayden

-Pauline Clayden (born 12 October 1922) is a British retired ballerina.
+Pauline Elsie Clayden (12 October 1922 – 21 July 2026) was a British ballerina.

+Life and career

-Clayden was born in Greenwich, London on 12 October 1922.
+Pauline Elsie Clayden was born in Lewisham, London, England, on 12 October 1922.
 She studied at the Cone School of Dancing.
-Peggy van Praagh, who had spotted her among the Cone students, had recommended her to Antony Tudor's London Ballet.
-Tudor selected her rather than some of the Cone teachers' own favourites.
-He cast her in a dance for four women in the Covent Garden Aida - the only time she worked with him, as he departed for the United States soon after.
+Peggy van Praagh saw her among the Cone School's students and recommended her to Antony Tudor's London Ballet.
+Tudor chose her over some of the Cone teachers' own favourites.
+He cast her in a dance for four women in a Covent Garden production of Aida.
+This was the only time she worked with him; shortly afterwards he left for the United States.
 She moved on to the Ballet Rambert and, finally, as a soloist with Sadler's Wells Ballet from 1942 to 1956.

-Clayden married Major H. J. Gamble in 1948.
-She created roles in Ninette de Valois' Promenade, Robert Helpmann's Miracle in the Gorbals, Frederick Ashton's Tiresias and Cinderella, John Cranko's Bonne-Bouche and Andrée Howard's Veneziana.
-She also danced many of the roles originally created for Margot Fonteyn, already established although only three years older than Clayden.
+She married Major H. J. Gamble in 1948.
+She created roles in Ninette de Valois's Promenade, Robert Helpmann's Miracle in the Gorbals, Frederick Ashton's Tiresias and Cinderella, John Cranko's Bonne-Bouche and Andrée Howard's Veneziana.
+She also danced many of the roles originally created for Margot Fonteyn.

-Clayden turned 100 on 12 October 2022.
+Clayden died in Salisbury, England, on 21 July 2026, at the age of 103.